 - Students who choose to include courses from other departments must follow one of two plans in selecting those courses, a "theme approach" or a "disciplines approach."

-If they follow the theme approach, students determine a concentration or theme, such as gender, popular culture, regionalism, law and society, or urban studies.
+- If they follow the "theme approach," students work with a faculty adviser to determine a concentration or theme, such as gender, popular culture, regionalism, law and society, or urban studies.